James Gammell: Early life and military career

 Born in Edinburgh on 26 September 1892, the son of Sydney James and Alice Stobart, Gammell was educated at Winchester College, followed by the Pembroke College, Oxford, and was commissioned as a second lieutenant into the Scottish Horse in January 1913.
 He transferred to the Royal Field Artillery on 5 August 1914, the day after Britain entered the First World War.
-Gammell initially served with the 113th Battery of the 25th Brigade Royal Field Artillery, part of the 1st Division, and was sent to France on 20 August as part of the British Expeditionary Force (BEF).
+Gammell initially served with the 113th Battery of the 25th Brigade Royal Field Artillery, part of the 1st Division, and was sent to France on 20 August as part of the British Expeditionary Force.
 In March 1915, he was awarded the Military Cross (MC): the citation for the medal reads:

-Later in the year fought in the Gallipoli campaign where he was twice mentioned in dispatches and, after this, he spent the rest of the war as a staff officer.
+Later in the year Gammell fought in the Gallipoli campaign, where he was twice mentioned in despatches and, after this, he spent the rest of the war as a staff officer.
 He was posted to the HQ of the Egyptian Expeditionary Force (EEF), initially as a General Staff Officer Grade 3 (GSO3), later as GSO2 before returning to France in the summer of 1918 and, finally, being sent to England where he was GSO2 at the War Office.
-By the end of the war, Gammell was highly decorated; mentioned in dispatches seven times, twice awarded the MC, the first in 1915, and again in 1917, and gained the Distinguished Service Order (DSO) in 1918.
+By the end of the war, Gammell was highly decorated; mentioned in dispatches seven times, twice awarded the MC, the first in 1915, and again in 1917, and gained the Distinguished Service Order in 1918.
 The citation for his second MC reads:

 Between the wars

 Gammell remained in the army after the war, and was married in June 1919 to Gertrude Don.
 They had four children; James Gilbert Sydney, the eldest, born on 4 March 1920, John Frederick followed, born on 31 December 1921, Mary Finella, born on 15 April 1924, and Elizabeth Alice, the youngest, born on 22 April 1926.

-He later attended the Staff College, Camberley from 1921 to 1922.
+Gammell later attended the Staff College, Camberley, from 1921 to 1922.
 After serving as a GSO2 with Aldershot Command in 1924, followed by a promotion to major and a transfer to the Queen's Own Cameron Highlanders in May 1927, he served with the 2nd Battalion, Camerons in Edinburgh, followed by a year with the 1st Battalion in Rangoon, Burma before returning to England and returning to the Staff College, Camberley, this time as a GSO2 with the rank of acting lieutenant-colonel, a position he held for five years, from 1930 to 1935.

-In May 1935, he was promoted to lieutenant-colonel and appointed Commanding Officer (CO) of the 1st Battalion, Queen's Own Cameron Highlanders until 1938, when he attended the Imperial Defence College.
+In May 1935, Gammell was promoted to lieutenant-colonel and appointed commanding officer of the 1st Battalion, Queen's Own Cameron Highlanders until 1938, when he attended the Imperial Defence College.
 Douglas Wimberley succeeded him in command of the battalion.
 This was followed by a promotion to the temporary rank of brigadier in December 1938, and he assumed command of the 4th Infantry Brigade, part of the 2nd Infantry Division.